-2.2.3a (previously 1.6.3a) Have the CITES authorities received or benefited from any of the following capacity- building activities provided by external sources?
+2.2.3a (previously 1.6.3a) Have the CITES authorities rece building activities provided by ext m an y of the following capacity-

 Please tick boxes to indicate which target group and which activity.
 Target group Oral or written advice/guidance Technical assistance Financial assistance Training Other (specify) What were the external sources 1 ?

-Staff of Management Authority Technical workshops organized by CITES Secretariat Staff of Scientific Authority
+Staff of Management Authority \boxtimes

+Staff of Scientific Authority \square

+Staff of enforcement authorities \square

+Traders \square